cronomantic/ZXDAAD128/README.md

 - Number of characters per line:
   - `FONT32`: 32 characters per line
   - `FONT42`: 42 characters per line (default).

+### **Compiling DCP**

+If you want to compile the DCP program, any standard C compiler will serve.
+You can tinker with the Makefile for your needs.

 ***